PCAR selects Helpline Software after a multi-year RFP toimprove statewide caller experience

 3. Operationalization for hotline realities

-"Our previous answering service wasn't trauma-informed...
+"Our previous answering service wasn't trauma-informed, which caused a lot of issues, significant stress for our staff, and unexpected costs.
 After switching, they had peace of mind knowing our hotline operates in a way that respects both our callers and our advocates."

 Lutheran Community Services Northwest